dragonflyoss/d7y.io/docs/setup/install/helm-charts.md

 ---

 Now we can deploy all components of Dragonfly in Kubernetes cluster.
-We deploy scheduler and cdn as `StatefulSets`, daemon as `DaemonSets`, manager as `Deployments`.
+We deploy scheduler and seed peer as `StatefulSets`, daemon as `DaemonSets`, manager as `Deployments`.

 ## Runtime Configuration Guide for Dragonfly Helm Chart {#runtime-configuration-guide-for-dragonfly-helm-chart}